Ministry of National Planning and Economic Development

+MNPED is currently led by Nyo Saw, the current prime minister, who was appointed by the Min Aung Hlaing, the Chairman State Security and Peace Commission, Myanmar's ruling military junta on 31 July 2025.

 History

-After 1948, the new government organized the Ministry of National Planning to rebuilt the country.
+After 1948, the new government organized the Ministry of National Planning to rebuild the country.

 The ministry is composed with Ministry of Industry, Ministry of Religious Affairs and Union Culture and Ministry of Defence.
 In 1964, it became reserve as Ministry of National Planning.
 In those years, the ministry performed as National Planning Board, Economic Planning Board, Economic and Social Board.

 On March 15, 1972, it was composed with Ministry of Finance and Taxas Ministry of Planning and Finance.
 On February 17, 1993, the Ministry of Planning and Finance was organized as the Ministry of National Planning and Economic Development and Ministry of Finance and Tax.

 On March 30, 2016, the president Htin Kyaw composed those two ministries as Ministry of Planning and Finance.